• Skip to primary navigation

 Vegan Chocolate Cake – Keke Tiakarete Karohuarehe

-A rich, moist vegan chocolate cake perfect for all your celebration needs!
+A rich, moist vegan chocolate cake perfect for all your celebration needs, decorated with dark chocolate petals and berries.

 Keyword baking nz, baking recipes, baking recipes nz, birthday cake, birthday cake nz, birthday cake recipes, birthday cake recipes nz, birthday recipes, butter free cake, butter free cake nz, butter free chocolate cake, butter free chocolate cake nz, Chocolate, Chocolate cake, christmas cake, christmas cake ideas, christmas cake ideas nz, christmas cake nz, christmas cake recipe, christmas cake recipe nz, dairy free buttercream recipes, dairy free buttercreamnz, Dairy free cake, dairy free icing nz, dairy free icing recipes, Dairy-free, Dairy-free baking, Dairy-free chocoalte buttercream, Egg free cake, egg-free baking, egg-free baking nz, egg-free baking recipes, egg-free cake nz, egg-free chocoalte recipes, Kūmara and chocolate cake nz, Moist cake, Moist chocolate cake, moist chocolate cake nz, te reo baking, te reo Māori, te reo maori baking, vegan cake, Vegan chocolate cake, vegan chocolate cake nz